 It was done by Jimmy Carter.

-But I think the biggest issue, look, we need No, but you know why, you know why energy is the key?
+No, but you know why energy is the key?

-Because they're gonna train Americans.
+Because they're going to train Americans.

-That we now then raise the standard of living for every single person in this country.
+We now then raise the standard of living for every single person in this country.

-And that means a nicer home, better schools, a brand new truck, Disney vacations, restaurants, uh, college funds.
+And that means a nicer home, better schools, a brand new truck, Disney vacations, restaurants, college funds.

 That's what every American can have.

-Yeah, well, you're a hundred percent right.
+Yeah, well, you're 100% right.

-I mean, they'll turn the spigot on and they'll turn it off really fast.
+You know, these frackers, including some of the independents, I mean, they'll turn the spigot on and they'll turn it off really fast.

 Let me tell you, these guys are great.